Vice President of Syria

-The vice president of Syria (نائب رئيس سوريا), officially the vice president of the Syrian Arab Republic, is the second-highest political position in the Syrian government, after the president.
-The current Interim Constitution of Syria states that in the case of the president's temporary disablement, the vice president may become acting president.
+The vice president of Syria (نائب رئيس سوريا), officially the vice president of the Syrian Arab Republic, is the second-highest political position in the Syrian government after the president.
+The current Constitutional Declaration states that in the case of the president's 'temporary disablement', a vice president may become the acting president.

 Multiple people can hold the office of vice president at the same time.
 The president is responsible for appointing the vice president, alongside determining their powers.
-Since the fall of the Assad regime, the transitional government has not yet selected a vice president as of now.
+Since the fall of the Assad regime, the position has been left vacant.

 Powers, selection and succession

-Under the 2025 Interim Constitution of Syria:
+Under the Constitutional Declaration of the Syrian Arab Republic: